dorolin/asmatsel/README.md

 input files (map2.txt and map2S.txt):
 can be generated with mkinfile.R

-make pdf of results:
+make plot of results:
 plotAnmatselMultSets.R
-(e.g., using pre-processed output data in run2_run2S.RData)
+(e.g., using pre-processed output data run2_run2S.RData to make Phase3.pdf)